qpdf/qpdf/manual/acknowledgement.rst

 Acknowledgments
 ===============

-QPDF was originally created in 2001 and modified periodically between 2001 and 2005 during my employment at `Apex CoVantage
+qpdf was originally created in 2001 and modified periodically between 2001 and 2005 during my employment at `Apex CoVantage
 <https://apexcovantage.com/>`__.
 Upon my departure from Apex, the
 company graciously allowed me to take ownership of the software and